Tambov Rebellion: Climax of the rebellion

-By the end of the year the blues had achieved one of the main objectives, the reds had stopped sending units to their territories to requisition grain.
-The officials in the south of Tambov were incapable of such action, as their resources were destined only to garrison the villages under their control.
-But the north was at peace, not being a large food-producing region, it never lived through the requisitions that had sparked the revolt.
+By the end of the year the rebellion had achieved one of its main objectives as the reds had stopped sending units to their territories to requisition grain.
+The officials in the south of Tambov were incapable of such action as their resources were sufficient only to garrison the villages under their control.
+But the north was at peace as, not being a large food-producing region, it never lived through the requisitions that had sparked the revolt.
 The lack of heavy weapons prevented the rebels from taking over the cities, which became havens for communists and government officials.
-During that December, reinforcements from the Cheka began to arrive, numbering 3,500 combatants in the area.
+During that December, reinforcements from the Cheka began to arrive, numbering 3,500 combatants.
 Two months later its leader, Felix Dzerzhinski, would arrive to direct its operations.

-During this time garrison officers and local Bolshevik militants complained of their ever-increasing abandonment by Moscow, from where fewer and fewer supplies and reinforcements were sent to them.
-In fact the military circles of the Red command had decided to concentrate on a great campaign of pacification of Tambov: as soon as their troops flooded the province the movement would soon be finished.
+During this time, garrison officers and local Bolshevik militants complained of their increasing abandonment by Moscow, from where ever fewer supplies and reinforcements were sent to them.
+In fact, the Red military command had decided to concentrate on a great campaign of pacification of Tambov: as soon as their troops flooded the province, the movement would be finished.
 In addition, it was increasingly difficult to help them because their main communication links, the armored trains, were continuously attacked in the area.
-During the winter of 1920-1921, food reserves in many towns were exhausted, as in Kozlov and Morshank, towns located on the edge of the rebel zone and whose communist garrison saw most of its inhabitants leave or turn to the black market to survive.
+During the winter of 1920–1921, food reserves in many towns were exhausted, as in Kozlov and Morshansk, towns located on the edge of the rebel zone and whose communist garrison saw most of its inhabitants leave or turn to the black market to survive.

 On 23 January 1921, 250 mounted cadets of the 6th Volche-Karachan regiment managed to defend the town of Borisoglebsk from a large rebel contingent.
-For the Bolsheviks, it was key to keep Borisoglebsk and Kirsanov in their hands, since it was their bastions in the middle of the fields controlled by the rebels.
+For the Bolsheviks, it was key to keep Borisoglebsk and Kirsanov in their hands, since these were their bastions in the middle of the area controlled by the rebels.
 During that month, the Bolshevik authorities demobilized 4,000 locals who served in their garrisons because they were not trusted.
 They immediately joined the partisans.